dieselpoint/standardkv/README.md

 #StandardKV

 StandardKV provides a standardized interface over a key/value store.
-It also contains several implementations
+It also contains several implementations over common kv stores.

-Every KV store does things a little differently; some ...

-This project wraps several KV stores in an interface which is simple and general-purpose.

-The kvstore module contains the interfaces.
-It's very lightweight.
-The other modules contain specific implementations.
+Every KV store does things a little differently, which makes it difficult to swap out stores in your app.
+StandardKV is designed to be a standard interface over several popular stores.
+It's written to be as close to the metal as possible.

+It doesn't support every little dial and knob in each store, but it's actually not bad.
+And the implementations are designed to be really simple, with very few lines of code, so that it should be easy to tweak the store-specific configurations.

-To get started, include the kvstore dependency in your project:
+To get started, include the main kvstore dependency in your project:

 <> (is this necessary?)